tkent198/hydraulic_wetro/README.md

 ## Hydraulic modelling of the flood and rainfall demonstrator Wetropolis

 This repository contains the source code and documentation on the numerical modelling of Wetropolis, and builds upon the design model of Bokhove et al. (2020).
-See also Onno Bokhove's [Wetropolis Github page](https://github.com/obokhove/wetropolis20162020/) which tells the story of Wetropolis from its inception to the present day.
+See also Onno Bokhove's [Wetropolis' design and showcaseGithub page](https://github.com/obokhove/wetropolis20162020/) which tells the story of Wetropolis from its inception to the present day.

 ### Background
 Urban flooding is a major hazard worldwide, brought about by intense rainfall and often exacerbated by the built environment.
 The tabletop flood-demonstrator Wetropolis illustrates in an idealised modelling environment how extreme hydroclimatic events can cause flooding of a city due to peaks in river levels and groundwater following intense rainfall.
 It aims to conceptualise the science of flooding in a way that is accessible to and directly engages the public and also provides a scientific testbed for flood modelling, control and mitigation, and data assimilation.
 As such, it is useful to the scientist, industrial practitioner, and general public.